-Select the SAFE SERVICE PROCEDURE tab above for details regarding our plans to continue to be safe.
-Details will also be included in the June, 2020, issue of the Tartan, the Church's monthly newsletter.
+Select the SAFE SERVICE PROCEDURE tab above for additional details regarding our plans to continue to be safe.
+Details can be found in the June, 2020, issue of the Tartan, the Church's monthly newsletter.

 Folks needing access can call the church office (989.354.3381) during business hours (M/W/TH 9AM-1PM) to make arrangements.
-Anyone entering the building MUST be wearing a mask.
+Anyone entering the building MUST be wearing a mask, and is expected to sign in, either at the kiosk in the narthex or in the rack near the north door.

 Regular Sunday morning worship services are held at 10:30 AM, year round.
 Each service lasts about an hour.
 These services are led by the pastor, who is assisted by a lay liturgist, a member of the congregation.